Roofing dumpster rental in Augusta

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container that was not built for the load.
-For these jobs, we route in a reinforced 30-yard bin with a heavier floor plate; we cap the fill volume below the visual rim to manage axle weight.
-We use a lowboy to set the unit: the steel is thicker and the side walls are lower.
-We also provide a general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: these materials weigh far more than asphalt shingles.
+For these jobs, we route in a reinforced 30-yard container with a heavier floor plate and thicker ribbed sides; we then cap the fill volume well below the visual rim to manage axle weight.
+We set these on a lowboy for transport.
+For more standard jobs, see our general construction debris service for mixed project loads.

 Same-day Pickup for Fast Roof Project Turnover